Kw Convert To Hp Formula

 kW = hp ÷ 1.341

-It's important to note that this is an approximate conversion.
+don't forget to note that this is an approximate conversion.
 The exact conversion factor can vary slightly depending on the specific definition of horsepower used (there are different types of horsepower, as we'll discuss later).
-However, the 1.341 factor is widely accepted and accurate enough for most practical applications.
+That said, the 1.341 factor is widely accepted and accurate enough for most practical applications.

 Different Types of Horsepower: Metric vs. Mechanical